jweygandt/ofd-wearos-digital-watchface/README.md

     * Weather, sunrise/sunset, battery, heartrate (I use mine, not Samsungs)
   * 4 for icon only, generally tap-to-launch
     * app and contacts shortcuts
-  * 1 large multi-line text
+  * 1 large multi-line text, 4 lines
-    * calendar, which seems to have data hidden, thanks Samsung for your special API only you know about!
-Using ProWear Calender for now, but will work on a multi-event display
+    * calendar, using the OFDCalendar (still a work in progress)
   * 2 range
     * Steps and AQI
   * 1 large full image background